pmahnke/mahnke-cocktails/recipe/bobby_burns.md

 category: "Scotch, Blended, Bénédictine"
 youtube: "X5haIFd1Ysw"
 excerpt: |
   A classic drink named for a Scottish poet.
+A variation of the Rob Roy, the Bobby Burns is a classic cocktail named after the Scottish poet Robert Burns.
 ---

 ### Ingredients